Arrested for DUI? Know Your Options.

-Mr. Holland is a practicing trial attorney with over 20 years litigation experience.
+Mr. Holland is a former SC prosecutor with over 20 years litigation experience.
 He is licensed in both South Carolina and Virginia.
-He began his law career as a South Carolina prosecutor.
 He has served as an Assistant Solicitor with the Sixteenth Judicial Circuit (Union County), as a violent crime prosecutor with the Sixth Judicial Circuit, and as Lancaster City Solicitor.
 Mr. Holland has also been appointed to be a Special Assistant United States Attorney and was General Counsel for the Lancaster County Sheriff’s Office.
 In addition to his private practice, he also teaches at the University of South Carolina (Lancaster campus) as an Adjunct Instructor in Criminal Justice courses such as Criminal Procedure and Policing/Criminal Courts.
-From his years as a criminal prosecutor, he now employs his litigation skills to aggressively defend those persons facing DUI charges in York County.
+From his years as a criminal prosecutor, he now applies his litigation skills to defend individuals facing DUI charges here in York County.